 I love this – who’d have thought that household appliances could achieve such high musical status?
 Michael Petermann has created The Stupid Orchestra out of 200 household appliances.
 The 35 minute performance can be seen every hour at the MKG Hamburg, until 30 April.
 Here’s a teaser video:

 And finally, a few fantastic April Fool’s Day products out today:

 Landor’s Oxen Scheiße energy drink, particularly the fruits chosen for the flavours ;-)

 And we can’t miss out a mention of Google’s April Fool’s Comic Sans joke on Helvetica, found via everyone talking about it on Twitter.

-In: Brand Experience, Food and Drink, Graphic design, Ooh that's nice, Product design, Retail · Tags: April Fools Day, Coffee, Music, Personal care, soap, Starbucks, Typography
+In: 3D & Product Design, Brand Experience, Food and Drink, Graphic design, Retail · Tags: Music, Typography